TouK/nussknacker/docs/Configuration.md

 * `environment` - key of environment (used e.g. for alerts) - e.g. test or production
 * `attachmentsPath` - location on disk where attachments will be stored

-##Processing types
+##Scenario types
 One installation of Nussknacker can handle many different processing engines - currently the main supported engine is Flink in streaming mode.
-Processing engines are defined in `processTypes` section.
+Processing engines are defined in `scenarioTypes` section.
 You can e.g. have two processing types pointing to separate Flink clusters.
 Each processing engine has its name (e.g. `flinkStreaming`).
-Processing type configuration consists of two main parts:
+Scenario type configuration consists of two main parts:
 * engine configuration
 * model configuration